 Each semester, there is a schedule of offered courses along with the day and time required for each mandatory weekly discussion.
-In addition homework assignments and assessments will typically be due on Sundays.
 The syllabus for each course notes that these weekly schedules are subject to change.

 To help students manage their personal and professional lives along with their course work, homework can usually be submitted until 11:59pm on the day the assignment is due.
 Assessments are scheduled ahead of time so the students can make allowances with their schedules.
 If the times allotted are an issue for a student that cannot be overcome, the student may address this with their instructor or the JPU administrator ahead of time so alternatives may be arranged.